Laravel-Lang/lang/_includes/announce.md

-14 August 2013 : Update turkish (es) with array elements
+14 August 2013 : Update turkish (es) and russian (ru) with array elements